VCityTeam/UD-SV/Doc/Devel/Needs/Need012.md

 # Need 012: ability to browse through a document base

 ### User story
-As developper/designer for the Vilo3D project, i will need access to a corpus of historical documents (images) with corresponding metadata (title, source, subject, description...).
+As a historian, i will need to visualize and browse a corpus of historical documents (images/videos..)

+TODO Subneeds : UI & backend

 ### Beneficiary role: